This article is in collaboration with Talking Fingers, Inc.

-Talking Shapes is intended for preschool and kindergarten age students who are ready to learn to read.
-The online interface walks children though a series of 7 stories about two sisters and how they invented the alphabet.
+Talking Shapes is intended for preschool and kindergarten-age students who are ready to learn to read.
+The online interface walks children through a series of 7 stories about two sisters and how they invented the alphabet.
 When the entire program is complete, students will have learned all 40 phonograms in the English language.

 Learn more about Talking Fingers on their Website or on Social Media:

-A big thank you to Becky Marie of For This Season for writing this introductory post.
+A big thank you to Becky Marie of For This Season for writing this introductory article.